Best Golf Courses in New England

 Vermont has some treats to go with its famous covered bridges and Ben & Jerry’s Ice Cream; Okemo Mountain Resort and Golf Club is the most notable, a heathland style course and one of the most beautiful golf courses in New England.
 Stowe Mountain Golf Club and Woodstock Country Club are other top plays with wonderful mountain scenery.

 And if you make it to Maine, the land of L.L.
 Bean and President George H.W.
 Bush’s summer home, you’ll want to check out several terrific courses waiting to be played: Sugarloaf Golf Course in Carrabassett Valley; the Robert Trent Jones-designed Sunday River Country Club in Newry (both of these areas are known for their skiing); and Samoset Golf Course at Samoset Resort off the coast of Maine in Rockport.
-The last one is set on one of the most beautiful spots in America, with Atlantic Ocean views, challenging holes and peak conditions on a course that has improved decade by decade since it began as a nine-holer back in 1902.
+The last one is set on one of the most beautiful spots in America, with Atlantic Ocean views, challenging holes and peak conditions and easily one of the best golf courses in New England.